-Before proceeding, two non-idealities that are not directly taken into account by the model are worth to be mentioned.
-Firstly, the presence of a pre-pulse can alter the ideal TNSA mechanism both with single-layer targets and DLTs.
-Exploiting sub-micrometric thick bare targets and laser contrast $\sim 10^{-6}$, the pre-pulse can damage the solid before the main peak arrival [85].
-On the other hand, for $\sim 10^{-10}$ temporal contrast, the TNSA mechanism develops without non-idealities.
-Also in case of DLTs, low contrast conditions have a detrimental effect in terms of proton energy enhancement [8].
-Thus, to preserve the model validity, proper contrast conditions (i.e. below ~ 10^{-9}) must be assumed.
+laser contrast approximately $10^{-6}$ , the prepulse can damage the solid before the main peak arrival [85].
+On the other hand, for approximately $10^{-10}$ temporal contrast, the TNSA mechanism develops without nonidealities.
+Also in the case of DLTs, low contrast conditions have a detrimental effect in terms of proton energy enhancement [8].
+Thus, to preserve the model validity, proper contrast conditions (i.e., below approximately $10^{-9}$ ) must be assumed.
 Secondly, the presence of a nanostructure having inhomogeneity scale greater than the laser wavelength can perturb the electromagnetic field distribution.
-When required, this effect can be included in the model via the introduction of a correction factor as discussed in [47].
-Here, sufficiently uniform near-critical layers (e.g. carbon nanotube foams [7, 57]) to neglect this correction are considered.
+When required, this effect can be included in the model via the introduction of a correction factor as discussed in Ref.
+[47].
+Here, sufficiently uniform near-critical layers (e.g., carbon nanotube foams [7,57]) to neglect this correction are considered.
 We do not elaborate further these aspects since it is beyond the aim of our work.

 A reasonable assumption about the number of accelerated protons is required to evaluate the performance of the laser-driven neutron source and assess the FNAA and FNRR feasibility.
-Indeed, accordingly to equation 3, the secondary neutron current is directly proportional to the number of primary protons per shot.
-Reliable values can not be achieved from the model, nor from PIC simulations.
+Indeed, accordingly to Eq.
+(3), the secondary neutron current is directly proportional to the number of primary protons per shot.
+Reliable values cannot be achieved from the model, nor from PIC simulations.
 Indeed, they are dependent on the distribution and composition of the hydrogenated contaminant layer on the backside of the target.
-Therefore, we perform a scaling for $N_p/shot$ as a function of the laser energy E_L considering experimental proton spectra available in the literature.
+Therefore, we perform a scaling for $N_p$ /shot as a function of the laser energy $E_L$ considering experimental proton spectra available in the literature.
 In line with the sources under consideration, we include only experimental works with laser energies lower than 15 J and $\tau < 100$ fs.
 Due to the more significant data availability in the literature, we account only for experiments performed with single-layer targets rather than DLTs.
-The experimental data are obtained with detectors (e.g. Radiochromic Films [68]) that provide the total number of protons per unit of energy regardless of the transverse beam profile.
-We discard data retrieve with Thompson Parabolas and ToF spectrometers since they give information along a well-defined direction and a narrow solid angle.
-The experimental data are interpolated with equation 5, assuming proton energies ranging from the minimum required for neutron generation (i.e. 2 MeV) to the cut-off values.
-Then, we evaluated the total proton number by integrating the fitted spectra.
-The results are summarized in Figure 1(b).
+The experimental data are obtained with detectors (e.g., radiochromic films [68]) that provide the total number of protons per unit of energy regardless of the transverse beam profile.
+We discard data retrieve with Thompson parabolas and TOF spectrometers since they give information along a well-defined direction and a narrow solid angle.
+The experimental data are interpolated with Eq.
+(5), assuming proton energies ranging from the minimum required for neutron generation (i.e., 2 MeV) to the cutoff values.
+Then, we evaluate the total proton number by integrating the fitted spectra.
+The results are summarized in Fig. 1(b).
 A clear growing trend in the number of accelerated protons per shot as a function of the laser energy can be appreciated.
 The spread of the data is related to different aspects that are not considered in this analysis.
-Actually, we do not discern between laser polarization, focal spot size, target material and thickness.
+Actually, we do not discern between laser polarization, focal spot size, target material, and thickness.
 Moreover, since protons are accelerated from the contaminant layer on the rear side of the target, their number is intrinsically subject to a certain degree of uncertainty.
-Nevertheless,
+Nevertheless, the estimation of the proton number per shot is satisfactory for the aims of this work.
+The black curve reported in Fig. 1(b) is an exponential fit: